spences10/twitter-bot-playground/README.md

 })
 ```

-Like with followers you can get a list of accounts that your bot is followingback
+Like with followers you can get a list of accounts that your bot is following back.

 ```javascript
 bot.get('friends/ids', {